IrfanBaqui/apijam/Labs/Appendix/API Development - Target Endpoints/README.md

 ![Click on URLs](./media/call-prod-and-test-apis.png)

 * Verify you get a JSON response from both the test and prod APIs.
+Then, open up the **trace** console and confirm that traffic is routed to the correct backend endpoint.
 If you do, congrats, you've successfully configured an API which relies on named target servers instead of hard coded URLs!

 # Lab Video